 - Wear a helmet – If your activities for the day include biking, plan to wear a helmet.
 Wearing one can reduce the chance of a head injury by up to 88 percent.

 - Drink water – While dehydration can occur in many settings, it’s especially common when exercising.
-Be sure to replenish lost fluids as they are sweat out.
+Be sure to replenish lost fluids as you sweat them out.

 - Jump into lakes, rivers, or the sea feet-first – Head injuries are all too commonly induced by not knowing what’s beneath the surface.